 Visa Bulletin 101

 I guess you were wandering on the Internet looking for the information and teaching yourself how to read the visa bulletin posted on the US Department of State (DOS) and the USCIS website every month … until you ended up here.
 If you think you are an expert on the visa bulletin, good for you!
-Even if you still have no idea, that's also fine because I'll walk you through the visa bulletin process, and if that's not enough, I'll offer you a much better option to have the visa bulletin at your fingertip!
+If you have no idea, I'll walk you through reading the visa bulletin process.
+If that's not enough, I'll also offer you a much better option to have the information from the visa bulletin at your fingertips!

 What is the visa bulletin

 It provides an updated waiting list for immigrants that are subject to the quota system.
 If you are a Green Card applicant and have already had Form I-130 or I-140 approved, a significant number of applicants start looking up to the visa bulletin, because it indicates when is your turn to apply for Form I-485 or move on to the next step in order to have a visa interview.

 How to read the visa bulletin

 First, double check your visa type, priority date, and country of origin before moving on to the visa bulletin, so that you don't read a wrong column.
 Priority date is like a ticket in your hand and lets you know your turn to apply for Form I-485 or the rest of the consular processing.
 In general, priority date is assigned to you in a notice letter that you receive when you filed Form I-130 or I-140 with USCIS.
 Country of origin isn't necessarily the same as your current citizenship.
 Rather, it means where you were born.